frak-id/wallet/sdk/core/README.md

-# Frak Wallet SDK
+# Frak Wallet Core SDK

 This SDK help any dApps, or gated content provider, use the [Frak Wallet](https://wallet.frak.id/) as a regular wallet, with smoother UX for your end-users (pay for his gas fees, check the paywall options, track his consumption etc.)

-Checkout our documentation for more informations about the usage:
+Checkout our documentation for more information's about the usage:
  - [React client usage](https://docs.frak.id/wallet-sdk/how-to/client-react)
  - [Core client usage](https://docs.frak.id/wallet-sdk/how-to/client-core)